 The 2008 financial crisis sparked a generational shift in CEO succession.

-While the turnover rate for CEOs under 64 averaged 8.1% after the financial downturn, the rate for CEOs over 64 jumped to 25.5%.
-As the economy began to recover, however, those numbers returned to historical averages—thereby suggesting, “that a generational shift in executive leadership might have run its course amid an improvement in firm performance and general economic context.”
+While the turnover rate for CEOs under 64 averaged 8.1%, the rate for CEOs over 64 jumped to 25.5%.
+As the economy began to recover, however, those numbers returned to historical averages.
+That suggests “that a generational shift in executive leadership might have run its course amid an improvement in firm performance and general economic context.”

 Many experts view CEO succession as the number one responsibility for any board of directors.
 At Directorpoint, our board management software is focused on helping directors make the best decisions possible.
 If you’d like to learn more about how we help boards achieve that feat, schedule a demo with us today!